philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

   ➡️ With this feature, we’re able to split long-running rendering tasks into small chunks.

-- **Scheduler.** A general purpose cooperative main thread scheduler developed by the React Core team that makes it possible to register callbacks with different priority levels in the browser.
+- **Scheduler.** This is a general purpose cooperative main thread scheduler developed by the React Core team that makes it possible to register callbacks with different priority levels in the browser.

   At the time of writing this article, the priority levels are: